Vukovlevi/battleship/protocol.md

     - 3: hit (you successfully hit on of the opponent's ship)

     - 0: the opponent's ship did not sink
-    - 1: the opponent's ship did sink
+    - 1: the opponent's ship did sink -> in this case, the ship's positions are going to be sent down in the optional byte list for displaying reasons

 ### Stats*:
 1 byte: game/ship info          1 byte: hit info